๐Ÿ“Analytic Geometry and Calculus

 Solving Optimization Problems

-• Use constraints to eliminate variables—if you have two variables, use a given relationship to reduce to one variable before differentiating
+2. Use constraints to reduce to one variable.
+If you have two variables, use a given relationship (like a perimeter or volume constraint) to eliminate one.

-Compare: Local vs. absolute extrema—the First/Second Derivative Tests find local extrema, but optimization problems usually need absolute extrema.
+Compare: Local vs. absolute extrema: the First/Second Derivative Tests find local extrema, but optimization problems usually need absolute extrema.
 On a closed interval, always evaluate f(x)f(x) at critical points AND endpoints.
-This is the Closed Interval Method—expect it on FRQs.

 Analyzing Function Behavior